 While the form is different, the IRS designed the withholding tables to work with a prior year form or the 2020 form.
 The IRS is not requiring all employees to complete a new form.
 However, the new form is required for all new hires in 2020 and for employees who have completed a Form W-4 before 2020 and want to make changes to their withholding in 2020.
 Also, while employers may not require employees to complete a new form, they may ask them to do so.

 The IRS also created a new publication – Publication 15-T, Federal Income Tax Withholding Methods – to explain how withholding is calculated with the prior year and 2020 Forms W-4.
-A nearly final version of the publication was released on November 4.
-The final version, which will include the 2020 withholding tables, is expected to be released in mid-December.
+The final version of the publication, which includes the 2020 withholding tables, was released in mid-December.

 - Tools (2019 Form W-4 and draft 2020 form comparison tables, side-by-side views mapping the changes)